Meihua35/Autumn-Begonia-Sources/README.md

 -  Donald A. Jordan - The Winning Over of the Big Warlords: Feng and Yan <br />
 -  Elizabeth J. Perry - Shanghai On Strike: The Politics of Chinese Labor<br />
 -  Eugenia Lean - Public Passions: The Trial of Shi Jianqio and the Rise of Popular Sympathy in Republican China<br />
--  Frank Carmel Dikötter - Sex, Culture and Modernity in China: Medical Sciences and the Construction of Sexual Identities in the Early Republican Period<br />
+-  Frank Dikötter - Sex, Culture and Modernity in China: Medical Sciences and the Construction of Sexual Identities in the Early Republican Period<br />
 -  Frederic Wakeman Jr. - The Shanghai Badlands: Wartime terrorism and urban crime, 1937-1941<br />
 -  Frederic Wakeman Jr. - Spymaster: Dai Li and the Chinese Secret Service<br />
--  Ivan Sablin(wtf blessed?) - Governing Post-Imperial Siberia and Mongolia, 1911-1924 - Buddhism, Socialism and Nationalism in State and Autonomy Building<br />
+-  Ivan Sablin - Governing Post-Imperial Siberia and Mongolia, 1911-1924 - Buddhism, Socialism and Nationalism in State and Autonomy Building<br />
 -  Hiroshi Futaki - A Re-examination of the Establishment of the Mongolian People's Party(MAN), Centring on Dogsom's Memoirs<br />
 -  Robert B. Valliant - Inner Mongolia 1912, The Failure of Independance<br />
 -  Robert B. Valliant - Japanese Involvement in Mongolian Independance Movements, 1912-1919<br />